 The review process

 Waiting to hear whether your manuscript has been accepted can be a nerve racking part of the entire process.
-Keep in mind that standard waiting times can range from 1 to 6 months or even longer on occasions.
-This is because when you send a manuscript to a peer-reviewed journal they will send your work out to 3 or more different professionals.
+Keep in mind that standard waiting times can range from one to six months or even longer on occasions.
+This is because when you send a manuscript to a peer-reviewed journal they will send your work out to three or more different professionals.
 These professionals will complete a blind review, meaning they won’t know your name or any other information about you, and then return the article to the editor.
 This is why the length of time you wait to hear a response will vary depending on how long it takes the reviewers take to complete the work.

 Tip: Consider rejection as peer review of manuscript.
 Even the most successful writers have work rejected - so don't give up